 - Continued the administration of the Bognar Family Hungarian Scholarship Fund.
-With the help of the program’s founders, Dr. Bela and April Bognar, forty-four students received stipends for the 2017-2018 academic year: two of the scholarship recipients are Hungarian students admitted to universities in the U.S.; eight scholarship recipients are enrolled in universities in Hungary; four scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; twenty-nine scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania and one scholarship recipient studies in Belgium.
-On September 23, 2017, California-based The Ambassadors of the Future (AF) hosted a Benefit Gala at the Beverly Wilshire Hotel (Beverly Hills, CA) and raised $15,000 in support of the Fund.
+With the help of the program’s founders, Dr. Bela and April Bognar, thirty-seven students received stipends for the 2018-2019 academic year: four scholarship recipients are enrolled in universities in Hungary; three scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; twenty-eight scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania and two scholarship recipients study in the Vojvodina region of Serbia.
+On December 15, 2018, California-based The Ambassadors of the Future (AF) will host a Benefit Gala at the Beverly Wilshire Hotel (Beverly Hills, CA) honoring Doris Buffet, one of the scholarship program’s major donors and will raise funds in support of the Fund.

 Information and advocacy

 - Operated an Office of Information in Washington, D.C. since 1991.

 - Hosted a visit of Dr. László Brenzovics, the sole ethnic Hungarian deputy in the Parliament of Ukraine in Washington D.C.
 Dr. Brenzovics, who is President of the Cultural Alliance of Hungarians in Transcarpathia, met with U.S. officials, policymakers and academic leaders, provided first-hand information on recent legislative measures which violate the rights of the Hungarian national minority in Ukraine – in particular, the recently passed education law, which severely limits native-language instruction.